dovecot/documentation/docs/installation/installation.md

 Build with SQLite3 driver support (requires `sqlite-devel`, `libsqlite3-dev` or similar package)

-#### Authentication Backend Options
+#### Authentication Driver Options

-The basic backends are built if the system is detected to support them:
+The basic drivers are built if the system is detected to support them:

 ##### `--with-pam`